ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Details of LiDAR Clustering in ANS

+The offset value is determined empirically from dataset-level object size statistics and remains fixed during inference.
+This simple geometric correction introduces no additional learnable parameters and incurs negligible computational cost.
+Despite its simplicity, it aligns the image-derived center with the LiDAR’s 3D structure, improving the spatial accuracy of query initialization and enabling robust detection of small or partially occluded objects.

-\subsection{Details of LiDAR Clustering in ANS}
+\section{Details of LiDAR Clustering in ANS}

-In the Adaptive Neighbor Sampling module, object candidates are extracted by applying DBSCAN~\cite{schubert2017dbscan} to LiDAR points filtered within a predefined region-of-interest (ROI).
-The neighborhood radius \textit{eps} is set to 0.6, and the minimum number of points to form a cluster is 7.
+In the Adaptive Neighbor Sampling (ANS) module, object candidates are extracted by applying DBSCAN~\cite{schubert2017dbscan} to LiDAR points within a predefined region-of-interest (ROI).
+We use a fixed parameters $\textit{eps}=0.6$ and a minimum cluster size $\textit{minPts}=7$ for all scenes.

+These parameters follow the commonly adopted clustering settings used for nuScenes LiDAR data and are kept fixed across all experiments.
+In practice, we found that ANS is not highly sensitive to moderate variations of these values, as its role is not to produce precise object segmentation but to provide coarse object proposals for query initialization.
+As long as clusters roughly capture object-scale point groups, the subsequent transformer decoding can refine localization.

-To accelerate clustering, we utilize the GPU-based DBSCAN implementation from NVIDIA’s cuML library ~\cite{raschka2020machine}, achieving over $50\times$ speedup compared to the CPU version.
-As the LiDAR data is represented as PyTorch~\cite{paszke2019pytorch} tensors on the GPU, we convert it to the format required by cuML using DLpack~\cite{DLPack}-based zero-copy transformation.
-Although the clustering step introduces some additional latency, our implementation minimizes its impact, enabling ANS to operate efficiently without compromising inference speed.
+To accelerate clustering, we utilize the GPU-based DBSCAN implementation from NVIDIA’s cuML library~\cite{raschka2020machine}.
+Since LiDAR points are already represented as PyTorch~\cite{paszke2019pytorch} tensors on the GPU, we convert them to the cuML format using DLpack~\cite{DLPack}-based zero-copy transformation.
+On a single NVIDIA A6000 Ada GPU, DBSCAN clustering for one nuScenes scene takes only 27ms, achieving over $50\times$ speedup compared to the CPU version.
+Although the clustering step introduces additional computation, its overhead remains small and does not affect real-time inference.